Frequently Asked Questions

 Each year, we aim to admit a cohort of approximately 75 students, for a total of 150 students.

 6. What happens after you complete the program?

 Students are encouraged to complete the program by the end of their sophomore year, submitting a capstone project in the final semester.
 You will then receive an academic notation on your transcript.
 Graduates of the program become part of the Global Communities alumni network, which includes opportunities to continue to attend our events and mentor current students.

 All first year GC students must live in Dorchester Hall, a small traditional residence hall thoroughly renovated in 2018.
 It is centrally located near the Adele Stamp Student Union, McKeldin Library, and many bus routes.
 Second year students are welcome to apply to live in Dorchester, but can also opt to live in the wide variety of other housing options in the area.

 8. How do I apply for housing?

-Students in Global Communities are able to make roommate requests using the Campus Housing Portal (scroll down to "Housing Requests").
+You can make roommate requests using the Campus Housing Portal (scroll down to "Housing Requests").
 Please note that roommate requests are not guaranteed.

 *Reference: Brower, A.M. & Inkelas, K.K.
 (2010).
 Living-learning programs: One high-impact educational practice we know a lot about.
 Liberal Education, 96(2), 36-43.